-THE counties, as well as the towns, are rising against the Income-tax.
-The movement is rapid and general.
-Scarcely a member of Parliament will come down in February without one or more petitions against the amount of the tax and the method of levying it.
+THE counties, as well as the towns, are rising GUELIN member for Southampton.
+They are against the Income-tax.
+The movement is right, probably.
+Andrews took the lead rapid and general.
+Scarcely a member of from the first, and has hitherto kept it, Parliament will come down in February without one or more petitions against the amount of the tax and the method of levying it.
 Few persons ask for its abolition.
 What they require is that it shall be lowered to a peace level, and fairly adjusted.
-If that is done, they will pay; if not, they will insist It must be repeated, however, that the on repeal.
+If that is done, they will pay; if not, they will insist 1.
+That the moon does not rotate on her own axis; on repeal.
 The deprecatory arguments of and, 2.
-That the sidereal day is not the measure of rating the enthusiasm of the agitators, who throughout the three kingdoms.
-And it is likely that the Tory opposition, having no principles of their own, will be cager to represent a cry which promises popularity to them and embarrassment to the Administration.
+That the sidereal day is not the measure of on repeal.
+The deprecatory arguments of Whig journals have had no effect in moderating the enthusiasm of the agitators, who compose the great body of tax-payers throughout the three kingdoms.
+And it is likely that the Tory opposition, having no principles of their own, will be eager to principle the proposition of the principles of the principles of their own, will be eager to principles of their own, which were presented to be adjusted to the principle that the proposition of the princi represent a cry which promises popularity to them and embarrassment to the Administration.

 By whomsoever supported, by whomsoever attacked, the Income-tax must go, unless it be remodified upon honest principles.
 In its actual shape it is an intolerable burden.
+You may point to the expenses of the Russian war; but this impost, levied principally upon goes "Andrews has always opposed the Ballot," gigantically printed in blue.
+"But-Libra is the true Reformer" flaunts above, with "Weguelin for Southampton," "Andrews for Southampton," "Butler for Southampton," Butler for Southampton," "Electors, will you be deceived?" that, when we have paid sixteenpeace in the since September, 1858, and being unable to procure small incomes, is not a fair means of paying them; you may show the advantages of clear-ing off our heavy accounts before 1860; but the clearing off should be shared by all classes in an equal ratio.
+We have no guarantee that, when we have paid sixteenpeace in the given in "Barlow's Mathematical Dictionary."

-You may point to the expenses of the Russian war; but this impost, levied principally upon curity is offered for this fiscal Reform Bill at three years' sight.
+then in office will be more equitably disposed curity is offered for this fiscal Reform Bill at three years' sight.
 Now, while the country is warm upon the subject, is the time for action, in and out of Parliament.
 Remember, that even should the Budget of the year be framed with no view to the modification of the Income-tax, a simultaneous and vigorous agitation may still defeat the purposes of the Chancellor of the Exchequer.
-Sir CHARLES WOOD was once compelled to withdraw his scheme, after it had been submitted to the House of Commonschange the plans of the administration.
+Sir Charles Wood was once compelled to withdraw his scheme, after it had been submitted to the House of Commons four great metropolitan meetings sufficing to change the plans of the administration.

-A single illustration places in the clearest levied.
-No professional income is worth more arising from permanent property are worth less than fifteen years' purchase-the product being as one to five; yet the per-centage levied is the same on both.
-Even supposing, however, that a professional income of 150%. a year, capitalized, were worth as much as 5002., while a permanent income of 1501., capitalized, were worth only 20001., what would be the difference, supposing the tax were commuted, by one year's payment of sixteen pence in the pound, upon the whole?
+A single illustration places in the clearest light the injustice of the Income-tax, as now levied.
+No professional income is worth more than three years' purchase.
+Few incomes arising from permanent property are worth less than fifteen years' purchase-the product being as one to five; yet the per-centage levied is the same on both.
+Even supposing, however, that a professional income of 1501. a year, capitalized, were worth as much as 5001., while a permanent income of 1501., capitalized, were worth only 2000l., what would be pence in the pound, upon the whole?